 Constellation Brands (STZ)

 Purveyors of Corona and Modelo beers — along with Robert Mondavi wines — this adult beverage giant is another solid choice for a sin stock portfolio.

 Sure, the pandemic has hurt this business a bit.
-Between bars and outdoor venues being closed, and supply issues from its Mexican beer brands, there’s good reason why STZ stock hasn’t bounced back to their 52-week highs.
+Between bars and outdoor venues being closed, and supply issues from its Mexican beer brands, there’s a good reason why STZ stock hasn’t bounced back to their 52-week highs.

 Yet, this recent pullback may give you a strong entry point.
 Shares should bounce back once the pandemic is in the rear-view mirror.
 Also, like Altria, Constellation offers you exposure to the marijuana legalization trend.

 Through the company’s large investment in Canopy Growth (NYSE:CGC), STZ stock could see tremendous upside if cannabis legalization extends from Canada over to the United States.
 Offering a modest dividend of 1.9%, you can get paid while you wait for this catalyst to take off.

 Sure, buying pot stocks directly may offer greater potential gains.
 But with the relatively-stable liquor business backing it up, consider STZ stock a cautious way to play that trend.

 A global beer and spirits purveyor, think of DEO stock as a fully-stocked bar.
 With a rich portfolio of brands, including Johnnie Walker, Smirnoff and Guinness, they hold a commanding share of the top-shelf liquor market.
 Liquor sales have seen a boost thanks to the lockdowns.
 But a short-term bump-up in sales isn’t the only reason to consider this alcohol giant a buy.